St Wilfrid’s Catholic Academy Conceptually Planned Curriculum Intent

 Reading lies at the heart of our curriculum with the intentional selection of texts and authors creating rich cultural capital.
 We use evidence- based research to develop our focus and explicit teaching of comprehension skills to fully equip our pupils to learn from and through text.
 Our pupils experience a balanced and cumulative view of reading via consistently high standards of systematic synthetic phonic teaching in our Early Years, to the careful development of fluency within KS1 and the further development of skills and a love of reading throughout KS2.

-With the understanding that some of our children enter our school with lower than national starting points, we believe that family and community engagement is key to break down the barriers of any possible, pre-existing negative school experiences and to welcome families in to our happy, vibrant school.
+We believe that family and community engagement is key to achievement and we welcome parental involvement in our happy, vibrant school.
 The early years’ team focus highly on play-based learning which is informed by early reading and communication experiences, complemented with a balance of adult directed tasks.
 This approach to teaching ensures high level engagement for all children throughout their early years’ and engages families with the importance and the skill of reading to and with their children.

 St Wilfrid’s Catholic Academy Curriculum Impact